httpwg/http-extensions/draft-ietf-httpbis-priority.md

 ## Incremental

-The incremental (`i`) parameter takes a Boolean (see {{Section 3.3.6 of STRUCTURED-FIELDS}}) as the value that indicates if an HTTP response can be processed incrementally, i.e., provide some meaningful output as chunks of the response arrive.
+The incremental (`i`) parameter value is Boolean (see {{Section 3.3.6 of STRUCTURED-FIELDS}}).
+It indicates if an HTTP response can be processed incrementally, i.e., provide some meaningful output as chunks of the response arrive.

 The default value of the incremental parameter is `false` (`0`).